GunnerLab/mcce4_tutorial/docs/installation/tools.md

      ```

 ## ✅ Step 2.
 CHANGE 'clone_dir' to your path!
-Idetiify the full path of the user's "clone dir":
+Identify the full path of the user's "clone dir":

 ```bash
   pwd